ollej/shoutbridge/README.md

  * If UBB.threads user has XMPP login details saved, messages should be sent using these.
  * Move date formats into configuration.
- * Send config object as parameter to Shoutbox/XmppBridge instead of values.
  * Possibly change to a transport gateway using XEP-0100: Gateway Interaction
  * Plugins for message hooks, to allow simple bot-like behavior.
  * Dice Bot which can roll dice, e.g. "/dice 3d6" gives "Dice roll result: 12 (5 + 3 + 4)"